siddhik15/Next-Day-PM25-Prediction-Using-Machine-Learning/README.md

-# Next-Day PM2.5 Prediction Using Machine Learning
+# 🌍 Next-Day PM2.5 Prediction Using Machine Learning

-A machine learning project to predict the next PM2.5 concentration using historical air-quality data from multiple Indian cities and monitoring locations.
+A machine learning project for predicting **next-day PM2.5 concentration** using historical air pollution data from multiple Indian cities and monitoring locations.

+The project focuses on understanding pollution patterns, engineering time-based features, and comparing a baseline Linear Regression model with a customized Random Forest model.

+---

 ## 📌 Project Overview

-This project uses air-quality data to predict future PM2.5 levels.
-It includes data preprocessing, EDA, feature engineering, model training, evaluation, and feature-importance analysis.

-Two models were compared:

-- Linear Regression — Baseline
-- Random Forest Regressor — Improved Model
+Air pollution is a major environmental and public health concern.
+Accurate prediction of pollutant concentrations can help in monitoring pollution levels and supporting early planning and decision-making.

+This project predicts the **next available PM2.5 observation** using:

+- Current pollutant concentrations
+- Historical PM2.5 values
+- Rolling averages
+- Temporal features
+- City and monitoring-location information

+The project follows a complete machine learning workflow:

+**Data Collection → Data Cleaning → EDA → Feature Engineering → Model Training → Evaluation → Comparison**

+---

+## 🎯 Problem Statement

+The objective of this project is to predict the **next-day PM2.5 concentration** for different cities and monitoring locations across India.

+### Purpose

+To use historical air-quality patterns and pollutant concentrations to estimate upcoming PM2.5 levels.

+### Real-World Relevance

+PM2.5 forecasting can support:

+- Air-quality monitoring
+- Pollution alerts
+- Environmental planning
+- Public awareness
+- Data-driven pollution management

+---

 ## 📊 Dataset

+### Dataset Used

-**India Multi-City Air Quality Dataset (100K+ Rows)**
+**India Multi-City Air Quality Dataset – 100K Rows**

-The dataset contains **96,755 records** and includes:
+The dataset contains approximately **96,755 records** and includes air-quality measurements from different Indian cities and monitoring locations.

-- City
-- Monitoring location
-- Date
+### Pollutants

 - PM2.5
 - PM10
 - O3